rayes0/blog/content/about.md

 ### Music

 I like to play and make music.
 I was classically trained as a pianist, and had a teacher from junior high to the start of high school.
 However, I consider myself primarily self taught as I feel like I improved considerably more as a result of my own practise during high school rather than the couple years where I had a teacher.
-I speculate that age and maturity was probably a large factor for this, and also the fact that I didn't like classical music a whole ton so I didn't put a lot of effort in (reminds me of [this](/blog/hyouka)).
+I speculate that age and maturity was probably a large factor for this, leading to an inability to appreciate music, which I have since gotten over.

 I create electronic music sometimes as well on my linux machine.
 You may have seen me active in [unfa's](https://youtube.com/unfa000) discord, or seen some of my tracks featured on the [Zrythm](https://www.zrythm.org/en/index.html) website.
 Linux has long been usable for audio production thanks to many open source DAW's and plugins, though of course don't expect it to be FL Studio quality.
 Audio on Fedora especially is very usable because of a COPR repo called [LinuxMao](https://copr.fedorainfracloud.org/coprs/ycollet/linuxmao/).
 There is also the [CCRMA repo](http://ccrma.stanford.edu/planetccrma/software/), but I recommend reading [this section](https://docs.fedoraproject.org/en-US/Fedora/18/html/Musicians_Guide/sect-Musicians_Guide-Knowing_Whether_to_Use_Planet_CCRMA.html) of the Fedora docs before using it.
 Also note that only Fedora releases 28, 29, and 30 are officially supported (though it should still work with any later releases, and probably even most prior ones as well).